 If you think parsley’s only good for being a garnish on the salad bar, you are missing out on the incredible flavor that this herb has to offer.
 Parsley originated in the Mediterranean thousands of years ago and has been an essential part of the region’s cuisine ever since.
 In fact, the ancient Greeks revered parsley so much that they used it to decorate graves of their loved ones!

 You don’t have to wait until you’re dead and buried to enjoy the benefits of growing parsley.
 This fragrant herb can be enjoyed right from your own garden.
 Simple to plant and almost entirely self-sufficient, parsley is an easy herb to sneak into your garden beds.
 Plus, this long-lasting plant will leave your foods full of flavor all season long.

 Don’t waste any more time; start growing parsley in your personal garden today!

 Start Growing Parsley

 Though parsley is in the same plant family as carrots, keeping the roots untouched isn’t necessary for the plant.
 This means it can be grown indoors and transplanted outside once the weather gets above freezing.
-Whether you choose to plant transplants or direct sow your seeds depends on the climate conditions that you are growing in and the length of your summer season.
+Whether you choose to plant transplants or direct sow your seeds depend on the climate conditions that you are growing in and the length of your summer season.